googleforgames/quilkin/docs/src/filters/writing_custom_filters.md

 ## Running

-We can run the proxy in the exact manner as the default Quilkin binary using the [run][runner::run] function, passing in our custom [FilterFactory].
+We can run the proxy using [`Server::TryFrom`][Server::TryFrom] function.
 Let's add a main function that does that.
 Quilkin relies on the [Tokio] async runtime, so we need to import that crate and wrap our main function with it.

+We can also register custom filters in quilkin using [`FilterRegistry::register`][FilterRegistry::register]

 Add Tokio as a dependency in `Cargo.toml`.